Although rare, ataxia in stroke patients can significantly affect one’s mobility due to impairments in balance and coordination.

 At physical therapy, you’ll work on improving your balance and coordination with exercise.

-Individuals with ataxia will likely work on strengthening their core muscles for better sitting, standing, and walking balance.
+Individuals with ataxia will likely work on strengthening their core muscles and lower limbs for better sitting, standing, and walking balance.

 Many stroke survivors with ataxia walk with a wide-based gait to avoid falling.
 Gait training interventions like weight-bearing treadmills can help correct the walking pattern by reducing tension on the joints and strengthening underused muscles.

 At occupational therapy, you’ll work on improving your upper body strength, coordination, and fine-motor skills by practicing activities of daily living like brushing your teeth, eating, and getting dressed.

 An occupational therapist will assess how severe your ataxia is and teach you how to use adaptive tools or techniques if necessary.

 Occupational therapy will teach you how to practically apply the improved mobility you gained from PT to your everyday life.